weaviate/weaviate-io/developers/weaviate/configuration/modules.md

 If multiple modules are to be used, each of them can be separate by a comma.

-This example code enables, the `'text2vec-huggingface`, `generative-cohere`, and `qna-openai` modules.
+This example code enables the `'text2vec-huggingface`, `generative-cohere`, and `qna-openai` modules.

 ```yaml
 services: